Home

 Stadium Mishap, Part II Contributed by Marcus Lamminm Ki, this is the companion video to "Stadium Mishap, Part I" (above), taken from inside the helicopter.

-Info from Lance Jones:
+New info 7/6/07, from Lance Jones:

 "On both the helicopter crash at the stadium clips you can hear the turbines spool down just as it gets to the rim of the stadium.
 It is a twin ranger and it appears that they lost both turbines at the same time.
 The pilot did the correct thing bringing the boom around away from the stadium to keep it from hitting on the way down and cause the aircraft to crash nose first."